Fearing retribution, Syrian minorities keep low profile in exile

 "Turkey says it doesn't make a distinction between Alawites and Sunnis, but people do, and we can feel it even here," said a Syrian refugee in Eminonu, declining to give his name.

-"We just want to work, make a living, but they don't give us a job," he said, emphasizing that he always told prospective employers he was Sunni when looking for work.
+"We just want to work, make a living, but they don't give us a job," he said, emphasising that he always told prospective employers he was Sunni when looking for work.

 SECTARIAN TENSIONS